Model website navigation

 Redefine the editor flow into two Navigation content types

-Talking to Kentico customers, we found that users with less technical background sometimes felt confused that one item can reference another item of the same type or even become a parent to other items of the same type (and create a hierarchy).
-As you are not limited to a specific number of content types by your license in Xperience by Kentico, you can create another content type to improve the editing experience.
+Talking to Kentico customers, we found that users with less technical background sometimes felt confused about how one item can reference another item of the same type or even become a parent to other items of the same type (and create a hierarchy).
+As your license in Xperience by Kentico does not limit you to a specific number of content types, you can create another content type to improve the editing experience.

 Adjust the editing experience and create an additional Navigation group content type that editors will use to define sets of links.
 The new Navigation group will serve as a parent item for the links within the navigation menus.
 At the same time, editors can create a link from the Navigation group, should they need it.